 The earliest known peace treaty in history was drawn up in Egypt between pharaoh Ramesses II and the Hittite king Muwatali II.
-The first recorded peace treaty (dated c.
-1274 BCE) was drawn up after the battle of Kadesh that was fought on the territory of modern-day Syria.
+The treaty, dated c.
+1,274 BC, was drawn up after the battle of Kadesh that was fought on the territory of modern-day Syria.

 Since the war seemed to drag on it became quite clear for the two leaders that further conflict would not guarantee victory to anyone and could be very costly.